Over 3 million doses of government-funded influenza vaccines have been delivered in NSW

 Five free vaccines will be available in 2020:

-An influenza vaccine information sheet will be developed to assist providers with managing the various influenza vaccine presentations and eligibility for each vaccine.
+developed to assist providers with managing the various influenza vaccine presentations and eligibility for each vaccine.